FBPixel

 The Traveling School is one-of-a-kind.
 There is no consistent campus, classroom, living space, or cafeteria, and often there are no walls or buildings of any kind.
 These various settings necessitate focus on individual health for overall group health and well-being.
 Students learn proactive self-care techniques alongside group health and safety considerations.

-Covid Updates: Accountability and mindfulness to our global community.
+Covid Updates: Accountability and mindfulness to our global community

 As COVID-19 quickly changed our lives, it also strengthened our resolve to support one another, be mindful of our impact and embrace our Traveling School community.
 While international programming was not within our capacity, and global health regulations continued to evolve, we found joy creating and running a Western U.S. semester.